Skip to Content

 Red Wolf

 Red wolves have proven to be a pest for hunters in the past who claim that the feral canines eat “their” deer.
-Apart from deer, they subsist on small mammals such as rabbits.
+Apart from deer, their diet consists of small mammals such as rabbits.

-It is interesting to note that Red Wolves live twice as long in captivity than in the wild, increasing their lifespan from about 7 to 15 years.
-There may be hybrids around due to inbreeding, and these cause further threats to the species.
+Red Wolves live twice as long in captivity than in the wild, increasing their lifespan from about 7 to 15 years.
+There may be wolf hybrids in Florida due to inbreeding, and these cause further threats to the future of the species.

 Gray fox

 The gray fox is known for being skittish around humans and stays hidden from predators under bushy vegetation.
-Gray fur covers most of the body, but its name is deceiving because it has some red, white, black, and yellow-colored hair.
+Gray foxes are primarily nocturnal, which means they are most active during the night.
+They use their keen senses of hearing and smell to locate prey.

 Key Deer

-These endangered small deer are found only in the Florida Keys due to habitat loss and human poaching.
-They utilize every kind of habitat and owe their continued existence to the National Key Deer Refuge, which has put measures to prevent their extinction.
+Key deer are endangered small deer found only in the Florida Keys.
+They utilize every kind of habitat in the Keys and owe their continued existence to the National Key Deer Refuge, which has introduced measures to prevent their extinction.

-The key deer thrive around freshwater sources and have taken to feeding in artificially created environments.
-Although these environments have helped, they have also had the adverse effect of promoting disease.
+Key deer thrive around freshwater sources and have taken to feeding in artificially created environments.
+Although these environments have helped, they have also had the adverse effect of promoting disease to the species.

-Females give birth to only one fawn a year after about 6.5 months of pregnancy.
+Females give birth to only one fawn a year after 6 and a half months gestation.
 Bucks reach a maximum shoulder height of about 32 inches, while females are smaller, with a maximum shoulder height of around 28 inches.

 Want some tips for watching deer?
 Here are some of my favorites.